-Condensation is the main cause of damp of mould in your home which can cause a great deal of damage.
+Condensation is the main cause of damp or mould in your home which can cause a great deal of damage.

 You are responsible for reducing the condensation in your home and any mould caused by the condensation.
 You must also clean away any mould if it is allowed to build up.

-You can lower the levels of condensation in your home by making a few easy changes to the way you use your home.
-Here's how you can do this:
+You can lower the levels of condensation in your home by making a few easy changes to the way you use your home, as highlighted in this short video.

 What is condensation?